 Thomas Perlmann's Group

-Thomas Perlmanns group is interested in unraveling the signaling and transcriptional regulation that govern the specification, differentiation and maintenance of these cells.
+We are mostly focusing on neurons using dopamine as neurotransmitter and we are unraveling the signaling and transcriptional regulation that govern the specification, differentiation and maintenance of these cells.
 The studies have resulted in the identification of several transcription factors with key roles in these processes.
-The projects are focused on understanding functions in both early specification events and in maintenance of dopamine neurons.
-Moreover, the research group is also interested in regenerative medicine in relation to Parkinsons disease and other brain disorders.
+The projects are focused on understanding functions in both early specification events and in maintenance of dopamine neurons in the adult brain.
+Moreover, we are also interested in regenerative medicine in relation to Parkinson’s disease and other brain disorders.

 Transcription factor-induced lineage selection of stem-cell-derived neural progenitor cells.

 Panman L, Andersson E, Alekseenko Z, Hedlund E, Kee N, Mong J, et al

 Cell Stem Cell 2011 Jun;8(6):663-75